-Following on from Tom’s blog about finding the G-Spot I am thrilled to give you a blog by the big G himself Dr Tim Gabbett.
+Following on from Tom’s blog about finding the G-Spot I am thrilled to give you a blog by the big G himself, the godfather of load management… Dr Tim Gabbett.
 Now if you’ve been living under a rock for the last few years and don’t know who Tim is please check his profile here.
-Tim has done a blog for us that questions and challenges some commonly held and beliefs about high levels of exercise or training being a high risk for injury, and challenges those who tell atheltes to reduce their training or playing in a misguided belief that they are protecting them from injury, when in fact they may be doing the exact opposite.
-So without further ado I will hand over to Tim for him to explain further.
+Tim has done a blog that questions and challenges some commonly held and beliefs about high levels of exercise or training being a high risk for injury, when in fact it could be the exact opposite.
+So without further ado, I will hand over to Dr Tim for him to explain more…

 What Does Beer and Tequila Have To Do With Sporting Injuries?